codewithnaveenrapelli/AEM_Notes/09_Templates.md

     - Acts as the foundation for creating editable templates.
     - Contains configurations for.
         - [initial]: Defines the initial content or structure.

-        - [jcr:content]: Node containing metadata and configurations for the template.
+        - jcr:content: Node containing metadata and configurations for the template.

         - [structure]: Defines the layout and mandatory components for the template.

         - [policies]: Defines allowed components and associated settings.

         - thumbnail.png: Represents the template visually in the UI.
 - Template (cq:Template and cq:templateType).
     - Created using the template type as the base.
-    - Shares a similar structure:
+    - Shares a similar structure
         - [initial]: Used to define editable components and content available at page - creation.

         - [jcr:content]: Contains metadata and template-specific details.

         - [structure]: Layout and fixed components that cannot be removed.

         - [policies]: Restrictions and permissions for components.

         - thumbnail.png: Visual representation of the template in the interface.

 - Static and Dynamic Reference.